reyn0/DepSQSTest/README.md

 Technical details:
 - First I set up my environment properly so that I can run the stand-alone elasticmq
+- Added into github now instead of sharing the files directly
 - I started with a simple create queue test as that is the most important in AWS.
 Without the queue, we cannot manipulate the messages.
 - I then started working on Delete Queue, Get Queue URL, Send Message, Retrieve Message and Delete Message.
 - Since the last time, the AWS SDK is updated and all of my tests and function is no longer working.